 New Membership and Leadership Announcements for the Federal Reserve Bank of San Francisco’s Salt Lake City Branch Board of Directors

-SALT LAKE CITY – The Federal Reserve Bank of San Francisco has announced three new appointments to the Salt Lake City branch board of directors effective January 1, 2021.
+SALT LAKE CITY – The Federal Reserve Bank of San Francisco has announced two reappointments to its Salt Lake City Branch Board of Directors, effective January 1, 2022.

 About the Boards of Directors

 The Federal Reserve Act of 1913 requires each of the 12 Reserve Banks to operate under the supervision of a board of directors.
 The Federal Reserve Bank of San Francisco’s Head Office is governed by nine directors who represent the interests of the 12th Reserve District and whose experience provides the Bank with a wider range of expertise that helps it fulfill its policy and operational responsibilities.
 The nine directors of each Reserve Bank are divided evenly by classification: Class A directors represent the member banks in the District; Class B directors and Class C directors represent the interests of the public.
 In the case of the Federal Reserve Bank of San Francisco, its four branches in Los Angeles, Portland, Salt Lake City and Seattle each have a separate seven-member branch board.